Research

 Context

 The first session functioned as an introduction to the research process.
 The goal was to become familiar with the method and begin exploring how the body reacts to different musical environments.
+The session took place in an open studio environment and focused on improvisational movement

 Music Environment